OSGeo/OSGeoLive-doc/en/quickstart/geonetwork_quickstart.rst

 More information
 ----------------

-Click on the 'Help' link on the main page or go there directly by clicking on this link: http://localhost:8880/geonetwork/docs/eng/users/index.html
+Click on the 'Help' link in the banner of the GeoNetwork home page or go there directly by clicking on this link: http://localhost:8880/geonetwork/docs/eng/users/index.html